hawkins/edgelang/README.md

 A recursive descent parser is included in `/parser`.
 This can be made by running `make` inside the directory.

+The parser will parse the input file, as well as write a JS output file with Node View so you can view the generated graph by loading `parser/test/index.html` in your browser, provided you use Edge to generate `test.js`.

-This parser can then be tested by running commands such as:
+This parser can be tested by running commands such as:

 ```
-cat parser/test/program1.edge | ./parser/parse.exe
+cd parser
+make
+./parse.exe test/program0.edge test/test.js
 ```